OhadRevah/openshift-python-wrapper/README.md

 This repository contains tests.
 These tests are to verify functionality of OpenShift + CNV installation.

+The infra for the tests can be found in https://gitlab.cee.redhat.com/myakove/ocp-python-wrapper

 # Prerequirements

 Following binaries are needed: